zzerexx/scripts/README.md

 You are allowed to use this ESP in your script as long as you credit me (zzerexx or zzerexx#3970)
 ```

-## Update v1.5.1
+## Update v1.5.2
-Added UseTeamColor for HealthBars
-this only applies to the outline
+Added some new functions that help developers, read `UniversalEspDocs.md`!

 # Universal Esp with UI
 Updated June 23, 2021